Revision 2017.10, October 2017

 OGDL does not support types in its basic form (the one described in this document), and nodes default to type string.
 Parsers that support OGDL Schema can preload an OGDL document that acts as a schema, and allow the nodes to have other types.

-The support for ordering and duplicates precludes the use of a maps as the in-memory representation of OGDL, and instead named lists should be used.
-This fact, which can be seen as a drawback, is one of the reasons for OGDL to exist.
+The support for ordering and duplicates precludes the use of a maps as the in-memory representation of OGDL.

 Strings and space are the basics of OGDL.
 If a string contains spaces then it has to be quoted.
 These two elements form a tree, where strings are childs of the immediately preceding lower indented string.
-The tree can be converted into a graph if necessary, by using special strings (see the level 2 grammar).?: Raw string and escape sequences
+The tree can be converted into a graph if necessary, by using a special syntax (see the level 2 grammar).

 a b "string with spaces"